Piano Laboratory Program

 Peng Du, coordinator and lead instructor

-Zixuan Deng, Jesus Fuentes, Matthew Miller, Tatiana Shustova, and Danlei Yang.
+Zixuan Deng, Jesus Fuentes, Matthew Miller, and Tatiana Shustova.

 The curriculum of the Piano Laboratory Program includes traditional performance repertoire and technical development combined with musicianship study (e. g., sight-reading, aural skills, and music theory).
 Two recital programs are held each year.
 All pupils participate in weekly private lessons.
 Advanced jazz piano instruction is available with Joan Hickey for students who qualify by audition.
-For Spring 2021, all instruction will be delivered remotely via Zoom or another online platform.
-The course of instruction coincides with the University calendar and consists of two 14-week semesters.
+For Fall 2021, students have the option of choosing in-person or virtual lessons.
+The course of instruction coincides with the University calendar and consists of two 15-week semesters.
 Summer instruction is also available.

 Pre-college pupils participate in one recital program each semester; participation by adult students is optional.